 Kinesio taping (KT) is used for the prevention and treatment of sports injuries.
 The aim of this study was to evaluate the influence of the KT on quadriceps strength production and joint position sense of the knee.
 9 professional football players from a local football club participated of this study.
-The application technique involved attaching 25 and 20 cm lengths of tape, with 50% elongation, over the rectus femoris and vastus medialis, respectively.
+The application technique involved over the rectus femoris and vastus medialis, respectively.
 Muscle function was assessed using an isokinetic dynamometer.
 Each athlete subjected to the protocol underwent three different assessment sets, each one involving a different intervention: KT; the placebo tape; and no intervention.
-Each set consisted of one series of 5 concentric and 5 maximum eccentric contractions of the quadriceps at a speed of 60°/s.
 The subjects were asked to position the knee joint at 30°, 60° and 90° angles of flexion without visual aid.
 Repeated measures ANOVA was used with LSD post hoc.
 Two-way ANOVA was used for the knee joint positioning test.
-There was no difference between the interventions, when comparing the concentric torque (p = 0.296) and the eccentric torque values (p = 0.955) and no significant differences were found in relation to the sense positioning test at the three angles $(30^{\circ}, p = 0.419; 60^{\circ}, p = 0.808; 90^{\circ}, p$ = 0.
-204).
-The results showed that the tactile afferent stimulus provided by the KT was probably insufficient to change the neuromuscular control, reflex activity and proprioception.
-Further studies are necessary in this field.
+There was no difference between the interventions, when comparing the concentric torque (p = 0.296) and the eccentric torque values (p = 0.955) and no significant differences were found in relation to the sense positioning test at the three angles $(30^{\circ}, p = 0.419; 60^{\circ}, p = 0.808; 90^{\circ}, p = 0.204).$ The results showed that the tactile afferent stimulus provided by the KT was probably insufficient to change the neuromuscular control, reflex activity and proprioception fascia, acting biomechanically on the fascia or through proprioceptive mechanisms, resulting in increased muscle strength [3].
+Studies have shown interesting results in the assessment of muscle strength and proprioception with KT, but so controversial results were found.